giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 |Type     |boolean|
 |Required |No|

-Enabled specifies if the VPC peering connections should be enabled for this VPC.
+Enabled specifies if VPC peering is enabled.
-  Defaults to false

 #### `.spec.peering.groupBy`